-We believe that after-school art & design can serve as catalysts for engaging young designers, thinkers, and leaders to create real work that makes a big difference in our communities.
+We believe that out-of-school art & design can serve as a catalyst for engaging young designers, thinkers, and leaders to create real work that makes a big difference in our communities.

 Art & design provide a unique platform to learn from, engage with, and contribute to our world.
 They build the confidence to question, the skills to act, and the passion to create meaningful impact.
 Each of our projects empowers students to learn creatively and collaboratively to make work that matters.